Candas1/Hoverboard-Web-Serial-Control/README.md

-From a computer, you can use both WEB Serial API and WEB Bluetooth API.
+From a computer, you can use both WEB Serial API and WEB Bluetooth API.<br>
 From mobile, only WEB Bluetooth API is supported (not supported on IOS).

 ## APIs